Detailed Program Information

 Foreign Language Proficiency

-The program also requires that each student demonstrate proficiency in one of the major languages of art historical research: German, Italian, or French.
+The program also requires that each student demonstrate proficiency in one of the major languages of art historical research: German, Italian, Spanish, or French.
 This exam consists of approximately 500 words of an art-historical text, which students have one hour to translate.
 This exam may be completed with the aid of a dictionary.
 The exam is given in the Fall and Spring semesters.
 Typically, students take this exam in the first or second semester of enrollment.

 Each student’s progress is reviewed at the completion of 15 credits, by which time the student must have passed the comprehensive and language exams and maintained a B average.
 The mid-program review is intended to encourage students to complete the requirements for their degree in a timely fashion, so that they will enter the second half of the program with the necessary academic skills, and to determine whether they are sufficiently prepared to complete the remaining courses and complete the MA thesis.